shadow-robot/aurora/README.md

 ```

 ### Hand and Glove ###
 Hand and Glove is another main product of the server_and_nuc playbook.
 This also takes in a new product type with product=glove_hand_e now, it also has extra parameters relating to the glove that you are using for the product.
-These variables are found in the options above, but the glove specific variables are glove, real_glove, biotacs and polhemus_type.
+These variables are found in ansible/inventory/server_and_nuc/group_vars.
+The hand and glove specific variables are glove, real_glove, biotacs and polhemus_type.
 Another thing to denote about this product is that it's not based on the dexterous-hand image, but instead the shadow-dexterous-hand-glove image.

 Example: